Genome diversity and karyotype evolution of mammals: Post-genomic time and comparative chromosomics

 After the Human Genome Project researchers focused on evolutionary comparisons of the genome structures of different species.
 The whole genome of any species can be sequenced completely and repeatedly to obtain a comprehensive single-nucleotide map.
 This method makes it possible to compare genomes for any two species regardless of their taxonomic distance.

 Sequencing efforts provided a variety of products useful in molecular cytogenetics.
 Fluorescence in situ hybridization (FISH) with DNA clones (BAC and YAC clones, cosmids) allowed the construction of chromosome maps at a resolution of several megabases that could detect relatively small chromosome rearrangements.
 A resolution of several kilobases can be achieved on interphase chromatin.
 A limitation is that hybridization efficiencies decrease with increasing phylogenetic distance.

 Radiation hybrid (RH) genome mapping is another efficient approach.
 This method includes the irradiation of cells to disrupt the genome into the desired number of fragments that are subsequently fused with Chinese hamster cells.
 The resulting somatic cell hybrids contain individual fragments of the relevant genome.
 Then, 90–100 (sometimes, more) clones covering the total genome are selected, and the sequences of interest are localized on the cloned fragments via the polymerase chain reaction (PCR) or direct DNA–DNA hybridization.
 To compare the genomes and chromosomes of two species, RHs should be obtained for both species.

 Sex chromosome evolution

 In contrast to many other taxa, therian mammals and birds are characterized by highly conserved systems of genetic sex determination that lead to special chromosomes, i.e. the sex chromosomes.
 Although the XX/XY sex chromosome system is the most common among eutherian species, it is not universal.
+Monotremes are a more radical exception: male platypuses have five X and five Y chromosomes, and several monotreme sex chromosomes share homology with the avian Z rather than the therian X, suggesting a distinct evolutionary origin for monotreme and therian sex-chromosome systems.
 In some species X-autosomal translocations result in the appearance of "additional Y" chromosomes (for example, XX/XY1Y2Y3 systems in black muntjac).

 In other species Y-autosomal translocations lead to appearance of additional X chromosomes (for example, in some New World primates such as howler monkeys).
 Regarding this aspect, rodents again represent a peculiar derived group, comprising the record number of species with non-classical sex chromosomes such as the wood lemming, the collared lemming, the creep vole, the spinous country rat, the Akodon and the bandicoot rat.